This repository is under review for potential modification in compliance with Administration directives.

 Investigating RNA-Dependent Neuroimmune Interactions in Alzheimer's Disease

-Mounting genetic, molecular, and clinical evidence implicates altered neuroimmune crosstalk in Alzheimer's Disease (AD) pathology.
-Our proposed studies aim to investigate how early protein changes in AD impact RNA-dependent neuroimmune interactions inside of neurons, and whether these contribute to cellular and cognitive dysfunction.
-Understanding how these converging pathways underlie the neuropathology of AD could prove critical in interpreting patient outcomes and drug efficacy or eventually aid in the development of new therapies targeting these interactions.
+Nicole Scott-Hewitt, PhD, at the Duke/UNC ADRC, investigates how brain cells and immune cells communicate in the brain, which mounting evidence shows plays a role in Alzheimer's disease.
+Dr. Scott-Hewitt aims to investigate how early protein changes in Alzheimer's disease impact RNA-dependent communication between brain cells and immune cells inside neurons, and whether these contribute to cell dysfunction and memory decline.
+Understanding how these converging pathways underlie Alzheimer's disease brain damage could prove critical in interpreting patient outcomes and drug effectiveness and eventually aid in the development of new therapies targeting these interactions.

 Matthew Welhaf, PhD